rolkra/rolkra.github.io/_posts/2020-9-17-explore-count-data.md

 ```
 [View report:](https://htmlpreview.github.io/?https://github.com/rolkra/rolkra.github.io/blob/master/images/report_variable.html)

-To get a reoprt the relationship between all variables and a target:
+To get a reoprt of the relationship between all variables and the target:

 ```R
 titanic %>%